lucabriguglia/OpenCQRS/docs/Configuration.md

 <a name="bus"></a>
 ## Message Bus

-A message bus provider needs to be registered as well in order to use the message bus functionalities.
+A message bus provider needs to be registered in order to use the message bus functionalities.
 Kledex currently supports Azure Service Bus and RabbitMQ.
 After the NuGet package has been installed, register a provider:

 | Package | Method |